 CBCT scanning or Cone Beam Computed Tomography (“compute” – to determine or calculate by mathematical means; “tomo” – slice; “graph” – to write) now provides images in three dimensions or “3-D” as it is more commonly referred.
-CBCT is the latest type of Computer Assisted Tomograph or CAT scan.
+CBCT is a type of Computer Assisted Tomograph or CAT scan.
 For dental professionals, it really does provide the ability to see and experience the body from the inside; thus changing the way diagnoses can be made.
-And the implications for treatments are staggering.

 It really combines the best of both worlds.
 A Cone Beam (CB) uses digital geometry to generate a three-dimensional image of the inside of an object from a large series of two-dimensional images.
 The CB actually refers to a spiral beam of x-rays that emanate from and create a cone shaped beam, which is then caught on detectors.

 Envision the way layers make up your favorite multi-layered cake and that’s how the CBCT scanner builds up the images, by layering them one-by-one on top of each other.
 Now think of the slices you cut out of the cake to eat it — the thinner the slices the more you see of the cake’s ingredients, such as finely diced nuts or berries.
 Using this analogy, these many images make up the results of a 3-D scan.